flamelily-bluescsi/bluescsi/v23dprintdesktop.md

 * 3D PLA print
 * Comes with mounting screws
-* Fits standard Hard drive bays
+* Fits standard Hard drive bays (2 side mount points only)
 * ONLY for purchase with a BlueSCSI

 ##### £{{page.cart_price}} &nbsp; {{site.icon}}[Add to cart](/cart#{{page.cart_itemid}})